mariusnecu/cs537-proj2/README.txt

 ovanin, Zach Ovanin
 jcweiss, Jeremy Weiss

-Part 2 test with 500,000 entries takes longer than 20 seconds to run.
+Part 2 test with 500,000 entries takes longer than 20 seconds to run (about 30 seconds).